A guide to VAT for residential property developers

 When a residential building has been constructed, the first grant of a major interest in it (usually a freehold sale or a lease of more than 21 years) is zero-rated for VAT.
-This rule also covers the sale of a partly-constructed residential building, provided it is clearly under construction at the point of sale.
-Zero-rating also applies on the first grant of a major interest where the developer has converted a non-residential building into a dwelling.
+Zero-rating also applies to the first grant of a major interest where the developer has converted a non-residential building into a dwelling.

-In cases where the supply consists of the grant of a lease for more than 21 years, only the premium (or first) rental payment will be zero-rated.
+In cases where the supply constitues the grant of a long lease or a tenancy agreement, only the premium (or first) rental payment will be zero-rated.
 Subsequent payments are exempt from VAT altogether.

-Services supplied during the construction of a residential building are zero-rated.
-However, the separate supply of professional services in the course of construction of a residential building - for example, by an architect or surveyor - are specifically excluded and are standard-rated.
+Services supplied during the construction of a qualifying residential property are zero-rated.
+However, the separate supply of professional services in the course of construction of a residential building - for example, by an architect or surveyor - is specifically excluded and is standard-rated.

 It is worth noting that if such services are obtained as part of a ‘design and build’ lump-sum contract, the liability of the supplies on the design element follows the liability on the build portion.
 Therefore, it may be possible to zero-rate this aspect too.

-Building materials that are supplied with this type of construction service and then incorporated into the building will also be zero-rated.
-However, materials supplied on their own will be liable at the standard rate.
+Building materials that are supplied alongside qualifying construction services and then incorporated into the building will also be zero-rated.
+However, materials supplied on their own will likley be liable to VAT at the standard rate.

-Some residential conversions can qualify for VAT at a reduced rate of five per cent, including the supply of ‘qualifying services’ in the course of residential conversions.
-What’s more, building materials supplied with those services are also reduced rated; although again, materials supplied on their own will be standard rated.
+Some residential conversions can qualify for VAT at a reduced rate of 5%, including the supply of ‘qualifying services’ in the course of residential conversions.
+What’s more, building materials supplied with those services are also reduced rated; although again, materials supplied on their own will likely be standard rated.

 Residential conversions that can benefit from this reduced rating include: